 The Galaxy S8 was known as “Dream” while the Galaxy S9 project was codenamed “Star” internally.
 The Galaxy Note 9 is reportedly known as “Crown.”

-While the device’s release is months away, the Galaxy S10 should be on your radar if you’re looking for a new device in 2018.
-In fact, it looks like an early Galaxy S10 release date is in the works for 2019.
+The Galaxy S10 release is still a few months away, but the upcoming flagship should be on your radar if you’re looking for a new device in 2018.
+In fact, it looks like an early Galaxy S10 release date is in the works for next year.
 That doesn’t necessarily mean you should wait for the Galaxy S10 to arrive though.

 While some of you might want to hold out for Samsung’s announcements, others are going to be much better off buying another device long before the next Galaxy S flagship arrives on shelves.